 Councillors are responsible for taking decisions about the provision of important public services such as planning, housing, waste and recycling, street cleaning, leisure and culture.

 A Champion is a non-executive councillor appointed to provide a focus on a specific area of the council’s business, or where a community group needs to ensure it is given due regard in relation to the activities of the council.
+Currently the Council has two champions.
+Councillor Roger Dennison is the Veterans’ Champion and Councillor Mel Guilding is the Disability Champion.

 Be a councillor